 - Church of Profitis Ilias

 From Agios Ioannis village you can visit the nearby villages and discover their historical sites and natural beauties.
-The Folklore Museum in Agios Dimitrios has an amazing collection of folk items if you love tradition (I absolutely love it!).
+The Folklore Museum in Agios Dimitrios has an amazing collection of folk items if you love tradition.

-Tsagarada, which is 8,5 km away from Agios Ioannis, has a plethora of things to do and see.
-Go to the 1000-year-old plane, the gorgeous Mylopotamos beach, or have a memorable meal at Agnanti tavern.
+Tsagarada, which is 8.5 km away from Agios Ioannis, has many things to do and see.
+Go to the 1000-year-old plane, the gorgeous Mylopotamos beach, or have a memorable meal at Agnanti Tavern.
 Go to Mouresi and hike to the waterfalls, stroll gorgeous historical Zagora with beautiful Chorefto beach.

-Pelion is a four-season destination in Greece: You can enjoy amazing summer vacations on its western, eastern, and southern sides of the mountain.
-In winter, you can have thrilling skiing moments at its unique ski resort in Agriolefkes.
+Pelion is a year-round destination in Greece, offering incredible summer getaways on its western, eastern, and southern slopes (such as Agios Ioannis).
+During the winter months, you can experience exhilarating skiing at its exceptional ski resort in Agriolefkes ski resort.

 Where Best to Stay in Agios Ioannis

-Kenta Beach Hotel is a beautiful, seafront property overlooking the main beach of Agios Ioannis.
-Another great hotel is Boutique Hotel Kentrikon & Bungalows, set on the hill of Agios Ioannis which offers amazing sea views.
+Kenta Beach Hotel is a beautiful, seafront property overlooking the main beach of Agios Ioannis (mid-range).

 How to get to Agios Ioannis